Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Desember 2025 14.31.51 UTC
+- WIB: Rabu, 17 Desember 2025 15.42.05 UTC
-- WITA: Rabu, 17 Desember 2025 15.31.51 UTC
+- WITA: Rabu, 17 Desember 2025 16.42.05 UTC
-- WIT: Rabu, 17 Desember 2025 16.31.51 UTC
+- WIT: Rabu, 17 Desember 2025 17.42.05 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: motivational
+Kategori: attitude